• Ways to Cultivate MIndfulness

 To create the life you desire, you first have to know what you want.

 If there were no limits or constrictions, what would you be doing in your dream life?
 Where would you live?
 Who would be surrounding you?
 What primary emotions would you feel?
 What does your highest and most authentic self look like?
+How does this version of yourself move throughout their day?

-Perhaps there’s no greater example of the power of visualization than how it’s helped Michael Phelps to achieve Olympic glory.
 It’s no secret that Phelps put in many long hours of practice, sometimes without a single day off for years at a time.
 But what you may not know is his commitment to practicing visualization.

-For months before a big event, Phelps spends two hours a day undergoing mental rehearsal to prepare for an upcoming race.
-He visualizes both the good and the bad, and he sees himself overcoming obstacles to win the race.
-By the time he actually dives into the pool the day of the race, he’s already swum it hundreds of times in his mind.
+For months before a big event, Phelps would spend two hours a day undergoing mental rehearsal to prepare for an upcoming race.
+He visualized both the good and the bad, and he would see himself overcoming obstacles to win the race.

 So why do elite athletes and performers commit so much time to visualization?
 It may have something to do with the way our brains work.
 You see, your brain can’t actually tell the difference between the powerful visualization and reality; it has the same activity whether you’re physically doing the action or envisioning it in your mind.